Deepender25/Readme-Architect-AI/docs/development/MINIMAL_LOGIN_IMPLEMENTATION_SUMMARY.md

 OLD: Small GitHub icon (16x16)
 NEW: Large emerald gradient icon (20x20) with pulsing glow animation

-OLD: "Welcome to AutoDoc AI" + long subtitle
+OLD: "Welcome to ReadmeArchitect" + long subtitle
-NEW: "AutoDoc AI" (gradient text) + "Choose your GitHub account"
+NEW: "ReadmeArchitect" (gradient text) + "Choose your GitHub account"

 OLD: Text-heavy cards with explanations
 NEW: Visual cards with icons and minimal text